deanmoses/zenphoto-json-rest-api/README.md

 It's useful for building mobile apps and javascript-heavy web apps on top of Zenphoto.

-The API is read-only.
-It cannot create or modify albums or images.
+The API is read-only; it cannot create or modify albums or images.

 ## Installation
 1. Place `json_rest_api.php` in the `/plugins` folder of your Zenphoto installation